 Bamboo pillowcases are cruelty-free, unlike silk pillowcases which kill countless silkworms in their production.

 The Best Pillowcase for Hair:

 Now it’s time to share my recommendation for the best pillowcase for hair and it goes to HairLust Pure Bamboo Pillowcase.
 This hypoallergenic and antibacterial pillowcase is made of 100% bamboo fiber.
 The bamboo pillowcase’s texture is smooth and sleek, which makes you feel like you’re sleeping on a cloud.
 And since it’s made from vegan materials, you can sleep easily, knowing you’re choosing a more environmentally friendly option.
 That’s why it’s my pick for the best pillowcase for hair!

 3 More Ways to Use Bamboo in Hair Care:

 If you want to treat your hair with bamboo, try these:

 - Bamboo Towel Pillowcase - If you like to use overnight hair masks, you need this bamboo pillowcase.
 This soft and absorbent pillowcase protects your pillow from moisture while leaving you with soft and smooth hair in the morning.

 - Bamboo Turban Hair Towel - Just as cotton pillowcases can snag your hair and leave it frizzy, so too can cotton towels.
 For frizz-free locks, try this hair towel made from a smooth bamboo-cotton fabric blend.
-It will also help your hair dry up to 10 times faster!
+It will also help your hair dry faster!